-At the time I have birth to Charlie I still worked in the NHS but I was no longer a Midwife.
+At the time I gave birth to Charlie I still worked in the NHS but I was no longer a Midwife.

 My childhood dream to be a Midwife the focus of all my studies had ended a few years earlier.
 My time as a Midwife was wonderful in many ways but it was also a really challenging time.
-Those years working a s a Midwife led me to question … are women’s bodies actually any good at giving birth?
+Those years working as a Midwife-led me to question … are women’s bodies actually any good at giving birth?

 I had always believed that women were made to birth the very human they had just spent 9mths growing!

 Endless intervention, procedures, protocols, instruments, crash bells and more started to make me think that maybe women did need help, that their bodies weren’t actually very good at giving birth!

 So fast forward to 2009 and during my pregnancy with Charlie, I planned a home birth from the start.
 It was hard for me to ignore the memories of the generally smooth and flowing home births I had as a Midwife opposed to the many highly medicalised births I had witnessed in hospitals.
 So my decision was made.